-In addition to the provisions of policy EAL12 of the adopted Development Sites Development Sites Development Plan Document for the redevelopment of a mixed use site as shown on the policies map; proposals will be supported for a development that:
+In addition to the provisions of policy EAL12 of the adopted Development Sites Development Sites Development Plan Document for the redevelopment of a mixed use site as shown on the policies map; proposals for development should:

-- i.
-Retains the building line and footprint of the existing buildings, to ensure the pavement remains wide enough for the increased footfall from Crossrail; - ii.
-The scheme responds appropriately to the new Crossrail station; and - iii.
-Continues to accommodate active ground floor uses on Manor Road. - 5.16.
+i. ensure that the pavement along this part of Manor Road remains wide enough for the increased footfall from Crossrail;

+ii. respond appropriately to the new Crossrail station; andiii. continue to accommodate active ground floor uses on Manor Road.

+- 5.16.
 The site is considered to be a key development site and presents an opportunity for improvements to the public realm and access to the new Crossrail station. - 5.17.
 The site is currently occupied by a group of five single storey shop units that sit next to the Crossrail station and back onto the rail line.
-The site is important to the setting of the Crossrail station and consideration should be given to allocating it in the plan through a policy that supports a comprehensive redevelopment that enhances the setting, presence and accessibility of the Crossrail station. - 5.18.
-The existing building line is set back
+The site is important to the setting of the Crossrail station and consideration should be given to allocating it in the plan through a policy that supports a comprehensive redevelopment that enhances the setting, presence and accessibility of the Crossrail station.

-- from the site boundary leaving a wider pavement.
-Any new development should remain within the existing building line and retain the existing pavement width as a minimum to accommodate the increased level of pedestrian flows when the Crossrail station becomes more operational. - 5.19.
+from the site boundary leaving a wider pavement.
+Any new development should remain within the existing building line and retain the existing pavement width as a minimum to accommodate the increased level of pedestrian flows when the Crossrail station becomes more operational.

+5.19.
 The building line, massing and detail of any new development particularly at street level will have an impact on the setting, visibility and presence of the Crossrail station.
 Any new development should therefore have regard to this particularly from the approaches to the Crossrail station along Argyle Road and the pedestrian crossing connection to the Avenue.